 Yes!
 We release comprehensive core curricula.

 Districts deserve third-party quality assurance; in addition to our own review processes, we submit all our materials for review by nonprofit curriculum review site EdReports.
-The EL Education curriculum has received top marks from EdReports as well as Tier 1 reviews from the state of Louisiana.
-Reviews of Open Up Resources 6–8 Math gave it near-perfect marks, making it the highest-rated middle school series for mathematics and the only one to meet EdReports’ high expectations for standards alignment and usability.
+The EL Education curriculum is top-rated by EdReports as well as having Tier 1 reviews from the state of Louisiana.
+Reviews of Open Up Resources 6–8 Math gave it near-perfect marks, making it top-rated by EdReports as well.

 We’re a nonprofit organization.
 Our goal is improving teaching and learning, rather than profit; as our CEO recently told The Wall Street Journal, “We would like nothing more than to change the [curriculum] market to focus on learners’ needs rather than shareholder value.”